Pseudospectrum and (in)stability of black hole total transmission modes: Conclusions and discussion

 Our analysis focuses on linear perturbations of $d$-dimensional Tangherlini black holes.
 By adopting Eddington-Finkelstein coordinates, we recast the TTM problem into the generalized eigenvalue problem Eq. (\ref{genEigen}).
 This formulation allows a direct pseudospectral analysis after Chebyshev-Lobatto discretization.
 The energy inner product and associated norm are used to compute the pseudospectrum and the eigenvalue condition number.

 Two main conclusions emerge.
 First, TTMs are generically strongly spectrally unstable, closely paralleling what is by now well established for QNMs~\cite{Jaramillo:2020tuu}.
 In our computations, the pseudospectra around most TTMs quickly transition to an open structure, and the corresponding $\epsilon_c$ values that mark this transition decrease significantly as the overtone number increases.
-The associated condition numbers are several orders of magnitude larger than that of the fundamental mode in the $s=2$ case, and they also increase rapidly as the overtone number increases.
-This behavior indicates that small perturbations of the evolution operator (for instance, induced by modifications of the effective potential) can lead to large shifts of the TTMs, and that this sensitivity becomes more severe for higher overtones.
-Second, we identified a notable exception: for gravitational perturbations ($s=2$) there exists a purely imaginary TTM whose pseudospectral contours are nearly concentric over a sizable neighborhood, and whose condition number is orders of magnitude smaller than those of the overtones.
+The corresponding condition numbers are several orders of magnitude larger than that of the fundamental mode in the higher-dimensional $s=2$ case, and they increase rapidly as the overtone number rises.
+This behavior indicates that small perturbations of the evolution operator (for instance, induced by modifications of the effective potential) can lead to large shifts of the TTMs and that this sensitivity becomes more severe for higher overtones.
+Second, we identified a notable exception: For gravitational vector perturbations ($s=2$) in higher dimensions, there exists a purely imaginary TTM whose pseudospectral contours are nearly concentric over a sizable neighborhood, and whose condition number is orders of magnitude smaller than those of the overtones.
 This points to an enhanced spectral stability of this specific mode, in sharp contrast with the behavior of the rest of the TTM spectrum.
+Inspecting this mode across several spacetime dimensions shows that its condition number increases as $d$ decreases and becomes much larger in four dimensions, both in the energy norm and in the $L^2$ norm.
+This suggests possible spectral instability in lower dimensions; however, because there is no uniform physically preferred norm for comparing different dimensions, this should be regarded as diagnostic evidence rather than a definitive conclusion.
+Moreover, as we adopt a definition compatible with that of the pseudospectrum, the convergence of the condition number indicates that the pseudospectrum converges in the vicinity of that mode.
+Thus, the results suggest that the pseudospectrum converges in the upper half-plane in higher dimensions, and we suspect that a similar regularity-dependent structure may be present, analogous to that discussed in~\cite{Warnick:2013hba,Boyanov:2023qqf,Arean:2024afl,Warnick:2024usx,Gajic:2019qdd,Gajic:2019oem,Gevrey:22021}.
 In addition, we confirm that this purely imaginary TTM occurs only for $s=2$, while genuinely complex TTM families arise only in sufficiently high dimensions.
 Our numerical results indicate that such complex families can appear already by $d=8$ [cf. (\ref{d=8}) and (\ref{d=9})], extending earlier claims that they do not appear until $d\geqslant 10$~\cite{Tuncer:2025dnp}.